GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+> ### For all its power, the computer is a harsh taskmaster.
+Its programs must be correct, and what we wish to say must be said accurately in every detail.
 >
-> ~ *Harlan Mills*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts